robert-mccarthy-ca/modern-druid/docs/kiln-system.md

 These numbers assume consistent feedstock quality, sufficient drying/storage capacity, and uninterrupted operations.
 At this scale, **on-site biomass generation is unlikely to suffice**, making reliable external partnerships essential and a key part of profitability and how much we can afford for additional summer labour, either to retrieve the biomass or to work in the food forest.

 This represents the **maximum scalable throughput** for a single site with 2 full-time kiln crews.
-Multiple such sites could be coordinated under the same replication model and funding strategy, or a second line of kilns could be placed in the same building if large enough, etc.
+Multiple such sites could be coordinated under the same replication model and funding strategy, or longer lines of kilns could be placed in the same building if large enough, etc.

 ---